Join our mailing list

 Tips and Tools for taking charge of your mind

-There are so many ways you can take charge of your mind to get the most out of life, we can only give you the very tip of the tip of the iceberg here...and our upcoming book will be the whole berg, right to the ocean floor!
+There are so many ways you can take charge of your mind to get the most out of life, we can only give you the very tip of the tip of the iceberg here...If you'd like the whole berg, right to the ocean floor, check out our book!

 Index (click headings to jump to tips)Moods are like Measles

 Oscar Wilde said "Memory is the diary we all carry about with us" .
 Like any diary, for our memory to work we have to put information in, and be able to get it out again.
 Here are some hints for making - and retrieving - entries in the diary of your mind.

 Now that we need to take our own, the trick is to remember to have them with us.
 If this is a challenge for you, try one of these tips.
 (Of course, these principles can be used to remember just about anything.)

 Where did you park?